Healthy Mocha Almond Krispy Treats

 - ⅛ tsp Salt

-Line a brownie pan with parchment paper both ways.
+- Line an 8x8" brownie pan with parchment paper both ways.

-In a large, microwave-safe bowl, stir together the brown rice syrup, almond butter, and extracts.
+- In a large, microwave-safe bowl, stir together the brown rice syrup, almond butter, and extracts.
 Microwave at 20-second intervals, stirring between each one, until warm and runny.
-Stir in the protein powder and instant coffee one spoonful at a time.
-Dump in the rice cereal mix and fold together.
+Stir in the protein powder, coffee, and salt until smooth.

-Scoop mixture into prepared pan and flatten it out.
-Refrigerate for 2 hours, then slice.
+- Fold in the crispy rice cereal.
+Scoop the mixture into prepared pan and flatten it out.
+Refrigerate for 2+ hours, then slice.

-Feel free to serve with a drizzle of melted No-Sugar-Added Milk Chocolate!
+- Feel free to serve with a drizzle of melted chocolate!
 Serve and enjoy!

 As a college graduate, naturally, I still have a major slight obsession with coffee…